 Repeat after me…..”I’m going to stay away from negative energy and thoughts!” ….and you better mean it hehe.
-No, but seriously, maintaining having positive thoughts can help anxiety so much.
-Starting to worrying about things can cause stress and just starts the spiral effect of “what if’s” then all those negative thoughts flood in.
+No, but seriously, maintaining positive thoughts can help anxiety so much.
+Starting to worry about things can cause stress and just starts the spiral effect of “what if’s” then all those negative thoughts flood in.
 It’s not the easiest thing to do but it is beneficial.

 When I say this, you can distract yourself with things you enjoy, like a Netflix series or even be active like doing exercise or a sport.
-I tend to use music as my distraction and also watching YouTube videos...YouTube is like cable to me these days.
-Back in high school days...I say that like it’s been decades when it been 2 or 3 years….I used to do track and field so that kept me nice and distracted.
-Distracting myself from my own worries really help my stress levels.
+I tend to use music as my distraction and also watch YouTube videos...YouTube is like cable to me these days.
+Back in high school days...I say that like it’s been decades when it's been 2 or 3 years….I used to do track and field so that kept me nice and distracted.
+Distracting myself from my own worries really helps my stress levels.

 I always had the thought of writing something about anxiety for a while now and I finally did it.
-I’ve been trying to think of blog post ideas because I don’t want to similar stuff like other bloggers.
-I want to talk about certain topics but put my own spin to it, hence why I add my stories with my post hehe.
+I’ve been trying to think of blog post ideas because I don’t want to do similar stuff as other bloggers.
+I want to talk about certain topics but put my own spin on them, hence why I add my stories with my post hehe.
 As always, I have some questions for you, do you suffer from anxiety or do you know someone with anxiety and how does it affect you or the person you know?
 I'm gonna leave some links below that are a good read and I also found helpful when writing this post.